attah/cmyk4devs/README.md

 Y = W - B

 K = 255 - W
-// 4 subtractions and a 3-way maxumum
+// 4 subtractions and a 3-way maximum
 ```